-Making healthy foods more visible, affordable and attractive in corner stores near you
+Making healthy foods more visible, affordable, and attractive in neighborhood grocery stores

 Many residents often shop at corner stores within walking distance from their home, worksite, or school for meals to feed themselves and their families; however, most corner stores stock a disproportionately high amount of processed convenience foods compared to fresher, healthier options.
 In a 2012 survey of regular Minneapolis corner store customers, 94% said they would buy fruits and vegetables at their neighborhood corner store if they were made available and affordable to them.

 The Health Department is teaming up with corner store owners in Minneapolis to improve access to fresh produce and healthier foods such as low-fat dairy and whole grains.
 Store owners learn important skills for buying and handling produce, and colorful signs help customers choose healthier food options.

 - Increasing Healthy Food Inventory: Providing customized support for 10 Minneapolis corner stores to help them increase their healthy food inventory, including fresh produce, healthy beverages and low-sodium offerings.
 These stores will become "model" healthy stores for the community.

 - Purchasing and Displaying Healthy Foods: Offering free healthy food merchandising packages to store owners to improve fresh produce displays, and facilitating connections to local produce distributors and farmers to procure affordable healthy foods.

 - Supporting Past Participants: Maintaining relationships and lending informal support to the 35+ stores previously enrolled in the Healthy Corner Store Program as well as new owners interested in increasing healthy foods in their store.

 - Fostering Community Collaboration: Encouraging residents, community organizations or youth groups to "Adopt-a-Shop" by offering a helping hand to make changes and show local store owners their desire for increased access to healthy foods.

 Where are Healthy Corner Stores in my neighborhood?

 Look for the Healthy Corner Store Signs in front windows and inside stores.
 Check out these participating stores to see their displays of fresh produce and other healthy foods!